TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-19-harbour-docker-registry-oidc-keycloak.md

 docker login core.harbor.ssotest.staging.talkingquickly.co.uk
 ```

-We can then use our keycloak username.
+We can then use our keycloak master realm user username.
 For a password, we should not use our Keycloak password (this won't work) we should instead obtain our CLI Secret from Harbor by clicking on our username in the top right hand corner, choosing "User Profile" and copying the CLI secret.

 We can then tag an image to be pushed to this repository with: